All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What should I do if my medication was left out overnight?

-If the medication was at room temperature (below 77 degrees F) and is within its beyond-use date, it is likely still fine for short-term room temperature exposure.
+If the medication was at room temperature (below 77 degrees F) and is within its beyond-use date, it's likely still fine for short-term room temperature exposure.
 If it was in a hot environment (above 80 degrees F) for more than a few hours, contact your pharmacy before using it.

 How do I know if my medication has gone bad?

 Visual changes are the most obvious sign.
-Clear medication that has become cloudy, changed color, or developed visible particles should not be used.
-However, degraded medication can look normal, which is why following storage requirements and beyond-use dates is essential.
+Clear medication that has become cloudy, changed color, or developed visible particles shouldn't be used.
+But degraded medication can look normal, which is why following storage requirements and beyond-use dates is important.

 Can I take my injectable medication through airport security?